Cap Times Idea Fest 2024 program

 How artificial intelligence is changing health care

 Artificial intelligence is already reshaping the way we live our lives.
-In this discussion, a group of experts share how this new technology is changing the health care landscape, and look at the risks and opportunities for practitioners and patients.
+In this discussion, experts share how this technology is changing health care and examine the risks and opportunities for practitioners and patients.

 Moderator: Joel Martin